yorevs/homesetup/docs/USAGE.md

 | __hhs_docker_up           | Enhancement for `docker compose up           |
 | __hhs_docker_down         | Shortcut for `docker compose stop            |

 ## Functions

 HomeSetup provides many functions for the shell.
 All functions includes a help using the options -h or --help.

 ### Development tools

-The complete handbook of development tools can be found [here](handbook/pages/functions.md#development-tools)
+The complete handbook of development tools can be found on [functions handbook](handbook/pages/functions.md#development-tools)

 | File                  | Function                     | Purpose                                                                             |
 |-----------------------|------------------------------|-------------------------------------------------------------------------------------|